Changissnz/nu_merchant_principal/README.md

 (nation, league, club, field) biases.
-The object may not be sophisticated according to its measurements on metrics, firmly established on a basis recognized as objective in ways more inarguably than not.
+The object may not be sophisticated according to its measurements on metrics, firmly established on a basis recognized as objective in ways more inarguable than not.
 But the observer could still perceive this object as sophisticated due to their underlying cognitive mechanisms in judging what is greater than the